Trading

 Start a Glass Bottles Trading Business in Dubai

 Global demand for glass packaging continues to rise, driven by sustainability trends, food and beverage growth, and tightening regulations on single-use plastics.
 Dubai, positioned at the crossroads of Europe, Asia, and Africa, offers traders an exceptional gateway to capitalise on this demand.
-Whether you are sourcing glass bottles for local distribution or building a re-export operation, establishing a trading licence in Dubai gives you access to world-class infrastructure, a business-friendly regulatory environment, and a rapidly expanding consumer market.
+Whether you are sourcing glass bottles for local distribution or building a re-export operation, establishing a trading license in Dubai gives you access to world-class infrastructure, a business-friendly regulatory environment, and a rapidly expanding consumer market.

-This guide covers everything you need to know about launching a glass bottles trading business in Dubai, with a specific focus on the Dubai South Business Hub Free Zone, activity code 4690.9, and the practical steps to get your licence in place.
+This guide covers everything you need to know about launching a glass bottles trading business in Dubai, with a specific focus on the Dubai South Business Hub Free Zone, activity code 4690.9, and the practical steps to get your license in place.

 Why Dubai Is Ideally Positioned for Glass Bottles Trading